nd1012/Stream-Serializer-Extensions/README.md

 serialization method for a given number.
 For example, if you give an Int32 value which could be fit into an UInt16, the value will be converted for serialization, and you can save one byte (because the methods will store the used numeric type in an extra byte).
+There's also a chance to end up with only a single byte when serializing a `decimal`, if the value was zero, for example.

 **NOTE**: All numbers will be serialized using little endian.